Standards Of Practice

 AVC

-encourages veterinary cooperation with Food and Drug
+encourages veterinary cooperation with the Food and Drug

 Administration Center for Veterinary Medicine (FDA-CVM),